-Julie Drew-Murphy is a Principal in RCG’s London office.
+Julie Drew-Murphy is an Associate Director in RCG’s London office.
 She has over 14 years’ experience in the renewables sector and provides clients with expert technical support for the development and delivery of renewables projects.

 Mrs Drew-Murphy has a proven track record in managing large multi-disciplinary teams to deliver permitting and consents compliance for offshore wind and other renewables technologies.
 She is an expert in UK consent regimes and the technical issues associated with development.